Ollie Pope confident he can deliver under pressure for England

 He has enjoyed better returns since being emboldened under the leadership of Stokes and head coach Brendon McCullum, under whom he has scored eight of his nine Test centuries.

-“I got dropped pretty quickly in the last series and rightly so at the time,” he recalls.
+“I got dropped pretty quickly in the last series and rightly so at the time,” he recalled.

 “I just wasn’t as clear how I wanted to play.
 I didn’t know my game well enough and I didn’t know the conditions like I thought I might have known them.
 I think I’ve probably learnt how to bat a bit more on these pitches.